chrisgoringe/cg-image-picker/README.md

 (shameless plug for my other work - want to make your workflow cleaner - check out [UE Nodes](https://github.com/chrisgoringe/cg-use-everywhere).
 And leave a star if you like something!)

 ## To install

+Find it in Comfy Manager.
+Or:

 ```
 cd [path to ComfyUI]/custom_nodes
 git clone https://github.com/chrisgoringe/cg-image-picker.git
 ```

 ## To update

+Comfy Manager.
+Or:

 ```
 cd [path to ComfyUI]/custom_nodes/cg-image-picker
 git pull